Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: Introduction

-\subsubsection{Algorithms in other $\ell_p$ norms}
+\subsubsection{Algorithms in Other $\ell_p$ Norms}

-Blomer and Naewe~\cite{2009_BN}, and then Arvind and Joglekar~\cite{2008_AJ} generalised the AKS algorithm~\cite{2001_AKS} to give exact provable algorithms for $\SVP$ that run in time $2^{O(n)}$.
-Additionally,~\cite{2009_BN} gave a $1+\eps$ approximation algorithm for $\cvp$ for all $\ell_p$ norms that runs in time $(2+1/\eps)^{O(n)}$.
+Blomer and Naewe~\cite{2009_BN} and then Arvind and Joglekar~\cite{2008_AJ} generalized the AKS algorithm~\cite{2001_AKS} to give exact provable algorithms for $\SVP$ that run in a time of $2^{O(n)}$.
+Additionally,~\cite{2009_BN} gave a $1+\eps$ approximation algorithm for $\cvp$ for all $\ell_p$ norms that runs in a time of $(2+1/\eps)^{O(n)}$.
 For the special case when $p = \infty$, Eisenbrand et al.~\cite{2011_EHN} gave a $2^{O(n)} \cdot (\log (1/\eps))^n$ algorithm for $(1+\eps)$-approx CVP.
-Aggarwal and Mukhopadhyay \cite{2018_AM} gave an algorithm for $\svp$ and approximate $\cvp$ in the $\ell_{\infty}$ norm using a linear sieving technique, that significantly improves the overall running time.
-In fact for large constant approximation factor they achieve a running time of $3^n$ for $\SVP$.
-The authors have argued that it is not possible for any of the above mentioned algorithms to achieve this running time in the $\ell_{\infty}$ norm.
+Aggarwal and Mukhopadhyay \cite{2018_AM} gave an algorithm for $\svp$ and approximate $\cvp$ in the $\ell_{\infty}$ norm using a linear sieving technique that significantly improves the overall running time.
+In fact, for a large constant approximation factor, they achieved a running time of $3^n$ for $\SVP$.
+The authors have argued that it is not possible for any of the above-mentioned algorithms to achieve this running time in the $\ell_{\infty}$ norm.

-\subsubsection{Hardness results}
+\subsubsection{Hardness Results}

 The first NP hardness result for $\CVP$ in all $\ell_p$ norms and $\SVP$ in the $\ell_\infty$ norm was given by Van Emde Boas~\cite{1981_vE}.
 Ajtai \cite{1998_A} proved that $\svp$ is $\NP$-hard under randomized reductions.
 Micciancio \cite{2001_M} showed that $\svp$ is $\NP$-hard to approximate within some constant approximation factor.
-Subsequently, it was shown that approximating $\CVP$ in any $\ell_p$ norm and $\svp$ in $\ell_{\infty}$ norm up to a factor of $n^{c/\log \log n}$ is NP hard~\cite{2003_DKRS,2000_D}.
-This hardness of approximation factor has been improved to $n^c$ in \cite{2019_M}, assuming the Projection Games Conjecture~\cite{2015_M}.
-Also, hardness of $\SVP$ up to factor $2^{\log^{1-\epsilon}n}$ have been obtained assuming $\NP\nsubseteq\RTIME(n^{\poly(\log n)})$ ~\cite{2005_K,2012_HR}.
-Recently,~\cite{2017_BGS} showed that for almost all $p \ge 1$, $\CVP$ in the $\ell_p$ norm cannot be solved in $2^{n (1-\eps)}$ time under the strong exponential time hypothesis.
-A similar hardness result has also been obtained for $\SVP$ in the $\ell_p$ norm \cite{2018_AsD}.
+Subsequently, it was shown that approximating $\CVP$ in any $\ell_p$ norm and $\svp$ in $\ell_{\infty}$ norm up to a factor of $n^{c/\log \log n}$ is NP-hard~\cite{2003_DKRS,2000_D}.
+This difficulty of the approximation factor has been improved to $n^c$ in \cite{2019_M}, assuming the Projection Games Conjecture~\cite{2015_M}.
+Furthermore, the difficulty of $\SVP$ up to factor $2^{\log^{1-\epsilon}n}$ has been obtained assuming $\NP\nsubseteq\RTIME(n^{\poly(\log n)})$ ~\cite{2005_K,2012_HR}.
+Recently,~\cite{2017_BGS} showed that for almost all $p \ge 1$, $\CVP$ in the $\ell_p$ norm cannot be solved in $2^{n (1-\eps)}$ of time under the strong exponential time hypothesis.
+A similar difficulty result has also been obtained for $\SVP$ in the $\ell_p$ norm \cite{2018_AsD}.

-\subsection{Our results and techniques}
+\subsection{Our Results and Techniques}